Laura Iñiguez, Content Manager at Hirebook

 Success doesn’t happen overnight.
 The difference between a person who’s continuously advancing professionally and one who is stuck in their career is their ability to set, work and achieve professional development goals.

 To know if you’re content with your current professional status, ask yourself the following questions: Are you happy with the way things are right now?
 Do you know what you’re doing?
 Are you satisfied with your daily activities and how you complete them?
 Is your career moving in the right direction?
 Where do you see yourself in the next 5 years?

 If your answers don't make you feel excited about your future, then you might be stuck professionally.

 What are Professional Development Goals?

 We need to be smart about our future, and knowledge doesn’t always come for free.
 So make peace with the idea of investing in yourself and enhancing your potential to be a top choice for employers and have a competitive advantage.
+Once you gather the knowledge and skills, you should demonstrate your competency, for instance by creating an online portfolio.
 This can only bring you success and provide not only professional but personal development as well; but again, it doesn’t happen overnight.
 It takes time and a lot of effort.

 What are the Skills I Need to Learn to Increase my Professional Development?

 Leadership training helps instill individuals with more confidence, leads to higher-level opportunities and positions in many instances, and is undeniably beneficial to organizations.
 Leadership skills can be developed through courses, mentoring, apprenticeships, and even on-the-job experience.